 As with any of the exemptions, having a fancy job title does not reflect actual job duties and therefore, is of no assistance in determining exempt or nonexempt status.
 The actual determination of exempt or nonexempt status must be based on the nature of the actual work performed by the employee.

 Again, there are many exceptions.
-If you have any questions as to whether you are misclassified as an administrative employee, contact us.
+If you have any questions as to whether you are misclassified as an administrative employee, contact our employment law firm for more information.